auth0/docs/articles/quickstart/native/android/02-custom-login.md

 In this example we're logging in using an Auth0 Database Connection called "Username-Password-Authentication".
 You can also [create your own](https://manage.auth0.com/#/connections/database/new).

 > There are multiple ways of designing a customized login screen which are not covered in this tutorial.
-You can take the [Android Studio's login template](https://developer.android.com/studio/projects/templates.html) as an example.
+You can take the [Android Studio's Login template](https://developer.android.com/studio/projects/templates.html#LoginActivity) as an example.